Positioning Your Business-9 Key Questions (936 Words)

 4. How do my customers perceive value (benefits) when selecting a supplier/vendor with which to partner?

-Technological capability, knowledge, overall service/unbundling of services, integrity, selection, price, geography and a cadre of other factors will affect their selection process.
-Additionally, there are the supply/procurement considerations:
+Technological capability, knowledge, overall service/unbundling of services, integrity, selection, price, geography and a cadre of other factors will affect their selection process based on your positioning.
+Additionally, there are the positioning supply/procurement considerations:

 a.
 Traditional brick and mortar.